Damulog: Communication

 Mobile services are primarily offered by Smart Communications, Globe Telecom, and Sun Cellular.
 Internet services are also offered by Sun Cellular, Smart Communications, and Globe Telecom in 3G and LTE or 4G technology.

 Education

 All barangays have complete elementary schools.
 Day Care centers are also present in barangays and sitios where there is considerable number of children.
-Secondary schools include the Old Damulog NHS, the swanky Macapari NHS, the private Xavier de Damulog HS and Kitingting Laguna Academy in barangay Kitingting.
+Secondary schools include Damulog National High School, Macapari National High School, the private Xavier de Damulog High School and Kitingting Laguna Academy.

-Within Damulog and its periphery, the Korea-based Join Together Society built 34 school buildings with 2-classroom each.
-Locations are really remote areas providing precious education to children.
-This is also part of the peace-building effort of the local government promoting co-existence to Lumad, Muslims and Christians.
+Within Damulog and its periphery, the South Korea-based Join Together Society built 34 school buildings with two classrooms each.
+This is part of peace-building efforts of the local government, promoting co-existence among Lumad, Muslims and Christians.